imshawan/PyDictAPI/README.md

 ### A simple web-scraping based Dictionary Module for Python

 PyDictAPI is a Dictionary Module for Python 3+ to get a detailed and well-structured meanings of a queried word in JSON format.
 This module can also be used along with Flask/Django backends to make a full-fledged API server.<br><br>
-PyDictAPI searches for the query passed on the web, if the query matches than it returns the definitions of that particular query.
+PyDictAPI searches for the query on the web, if the query matches than it returns the Definitions/Examples/Synonyms/Antonyms as specified by the user.
 And incase of incorrect words, the response is returned as a suggestion of the correct word.
 <br>

 >  **Sources:** [Dictionary.com](https://www.dictionary.com/), [Thesaurus](https://www.thesaurus.com/), [Lexico](https://www.lexico.com/)